-Leather Christmas Ornament
+Leather Christmas Ornaments

-It may be hard to depart from traditional red, green, gold, and silver color schemes that we are so familiar with, but these ornaments by Delia Creates make it easier.
+It may be hard to depart from the traditional red, green, gold, and silver color schemes that we are so familiar with, but these ornaments by Delia Creates make it easier.
 Besides hanging these on your tree, you can also create wall hangings with them or simply leave them on any surface area.
 Try this in an assortment of natural shades from tan to dark brown and mix in some pops of red from berries to make these ornaments really stand out.